Couples Styling

 Color Palet

 A neutral pallet is a win every time.
 These are timeless and will go with any environment as well as your home and venue decor.
-Off-white, cream, oatmeal, khaki, grays, black, brown, and navy.
+Tip: Off-white, tends to photograph and compliment skin tones better than true white.
 Pops of color can be amazing too!
 Rich earthy tones, or muted pastels work great with our PNW backdrop.
-Please avoid bright primary or neon colors, and bold/busy patterns.
-If these are engagement photos, you can incorporate small splashes of your wedding colors, OR, just keep your clothing super neutral and use your wedding colors in the fonts of you printed goods.
-This will create a cohesive vibe for your save-the-dates, wedding invitations, etc. They’ll also incorporate perfectly into, shower, rehearsal, and wedding-day decor.
+Please avoid neon colors, and bold/busy patterns.

 Putting it all together.